bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 <!-- overview -->

-In Kong, the API gateway which underlies the API Services Portal, a {{
+In Kong, the API gateway which underlies the API Services Portal, a
-glossary_tooltip term_id="gateway-service" text="Gateway Service" }}
+{{ glossary_tooltip term_id="gateway-service" }} is an entity representing an
-is an entity representing an external upstream API or microservice.
+external upstream API or microservice.
 Service configuration allows Kong to manage, route, and handle requests to upstream services.

 Service configuration is stored in a Gateway Service object in the API Services Portal.
 Gateway Services can be crafted from a template or generated from an